"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Certain types of workouts do generally burn more than others.
 This list ranks the top 9 trainer-backed weight loss exercises by calories torched.
 (FYI: Calorie burn is estimated for a 125-pound person and a 185-pound person, per American Council on Exercise estimates.)

 The burn: 667–990 calories/hour (jumping at 120 skips per minute)

 Yep, this blast from your playground past is a total torcher.
-Plus, “jumping rope is great for developing coordination, calf and ankle strength, core strength, posture, and cardiovascular endurance,” explains Berkow.
+Plus, “jumping rope is great for developing coordination, calf and ankle strength, core strength, posture, and cardiovascular endurance,” says Gabbi Berkow, CPT, a personal trainer and nutritionist.
 “It also helps build bone density, which guards against bone loss, osteoporosis, and bone loss.”

 Ideally, the best way to start jumping rope is to go slow and do it in 20- to 30-second bursts, Berkow suggests.
 Once you've mastered that flick-of-the-wrist and your timing, work on increasing your speed and duration to burn more calories.